Belle (1952 novel): Reception

 Henry Miller found the depiction of New England in Belle to be very accurate, and added in a letter to Simenon that "New England gives me the shudders."

 Adaptations

 In France, Belle was filmed twice, first as La Mort de Belle in 1961 (known as The Passion of Slow Fire in the US), and then as a TV movie entitled Jusqu'à l'Enfer in 2009.
 A TV movie was also made of the book in Germany as Bellas Tod in 1979, and was filmed in Lakeville, twenty-three years after Simenon and his family had lived there.

-Another French adaptation of the novel, Belle, scheduled for release in 2024, is directed by Benoît Jacquot and stars Guillaume Canet and Charlotte Gainsbourg. however due to sexual abuse allegations against Jacquot, Canet distanced from the film and remain unreleased.
+Another French adaptation of the novel, Belle, scheduled for release in 2024, is directed by Benoît Jacquot and stars Guillaume Canet and Charlotte Gainsbourg. however due to sexual abuse allegations against Jacquot, Canet distanced from the film and it remains unreleased.